Scripps Ranch Friends of the Library

 at the Scripps Miramar Ranch Library

-At the Afternoon Craft Club on Thursday, March 21, at 3:30 pm, come make your own DIY notebook!
+The Afternoon Craft Club on Thursday, May 9, at 3:30 pm will also feature comics.
+Have you always wanted to create your own comic, but aren't sure how?
+Come to this workshop for an introduction to making your own comics.
 Recommended for ages 8-12.
 All supplies will be provided, but online registration is required.

 Book Discussion Group

-This month the group is reading is Dark Money: The Hidden History of Billionaires Behind the Rise of the Radical Right by Jane Mayer.
-Join the discussion on Wednesday, March 27, at 6:30 pm in the Seminar Room.
-The book for April is Still Life by Louise Penny.
+This month the group is reading is Red Notice: A True Story of High Finance, Murder, and One Man's Fight for Justice by Bill Browder.
+Join the discussion on Wednesday, May 22, at 6:30 pm in the Seminar Room.
+The book for June is Pastwatch: The Redemption of Christopher Columbus by Orson Scott Card.
 Copies of these books are available at the circulation desk.

 Grace's Book Nook